Skip to navigation Skip to content

 • YA, go to the Manage Parental Income (NHI) screen in Process Direct

-• ABSTUDY online or via ACC, select the Relationships icon in Process Direct
+• ABSTUDY online or via Assisted Customer Claims (ACC), select the Relations menu icon in Process Direct

 • ABSTUDY via the ABSTUDY Claiming Tool or paper claim, update the PIT Parent Selection (NPPS) screen as required

 Note: if verified income details are supplied for all linked parent(s)/guardians(s), including where actual income is available on the FAO Income for Previous Year (FIPY) screen, code details on the NHI screen.
-This will avoid having to request the parental income details again if the parents' circumstances change and the PIT exemption no longer applies.
-Go to Table 3, Step 1.
+This will avoid having to request the parental income details again if the parents' circumstances change and the PIT exemption no longer applies

 Step